mikeckennedy/python_bytes_show_notes/transcripts/310-calling-all-tools-for-readmes.txt

 00:05:37 - I'm focusing on features.

-00:05:39 So trying to keep the, like for instance, the one of the functionalities for PyTest check is stop on fail working, and work correctly because you possibly could have multiple failures in a single test.
+00:05:39 So trying to keep the, like for instance, the one of the functionalities for pytest check is stop on fail working, and work correctly because you possibly could have multiple failures in a single test.

 00:05:54 So how does stop on fail work?